Celebrating African First Ladies: Ethiopia’s Zinash Tayachew | Africanews

 Zinash told her fellow first ladies at a meeting in the Ethiopian capital, Addis Ababa in February that she was planning to build 20 high schools, 15 of which are under construction.

-‘’ I have planned to construct boarding schools for the blinds and the disabled.
-I also support institutions for the elderlies and work on similar issues,’‘ Zinash said.
+‘’ I have planned to construct boarding schools for the blind and the disabled.
+I also support institutions for the elderly and work on similar issues,’‘ Zinash said.

 The Office of the First Lady says through her charity work that includes providing support to the ‘disabled and special needs communities’, Zinash has become ‘a hope for so many’.